 This website has been established by Irob Advocacy Association (IAA) to house knowledge products and information about IAA, research articles, facts, and information about Irob minority.
 Stay tuned for new updates and and check our site regularly to learn more about Irob and IAA.

-IAA dedicates the website to the heroes and heroines who paid the ultimate price with their life to defend Irob (their homeland and people) and the innocent Irob civilians that were rounded-up in their homes and abducted by Eritrean forces over two decades ago.
+IAA dedicates the website to the Irob heroes and heroines who paid the ultimate price with their life to defend Irob people and their homeland and people, those who stand firm with truth and justice, past and present.

-Irob Advocacy's mission is to empower Irob people through research and advocacy to ensure the vision is realized.
+Irob Advocacy's mission is to empower Irob people through research and advocacy, and raise awareness so that its vision is realized.
 IAA shall work so that safety and security of Irobs are guaranteed and shall monitor that all rights are upheld.
-IAA promotes the “concept of unity in diversity” in Ethiopia and peaceful co-existence with all neighboring peoples of the Horn of Africa.
+IAA promotes and advocates for the unity and democracy of all Ethiopians and peaceful co-existence with all neighboring peoples of the Horn of Africa.

 IAA strives for emergence and flourishing of united Irob community with strong socio economic and democratic foundations.
 Hence, it will work to preserve the right of Irob minority’s indivisibility which is a matter of survival as a cohesive community.

 IAA uses organizing, lobbying, educating, and court litigation tools of advocacy vehicles to achieve its mission.

 The 1998 Eritrean invasion and the two years of occupation, the Ethio-Eritrean war that followed in year 2000, and the disastrous post war outcome like the Algiers peace Agreement shook the very foundation of Irob's economic and social fabric.
 During the two years of occupation, the Eritrean armed forces also abducted over 93 Irob civilians whose whereabouts is not known to date.